bloodgroup-cplusplus/Boost/README.md

 remember while compiling the program do include the path if it doesn't simply compile with g++

-as in if your program doesn't compile with g++ programname.cpp then you need to inlcude the header files in your path for compilation
+as in if your program doesn't compile with g++ programname.cpp then you need to inlcude the header files in your path for compilation .
+The command for linking to the required header file for linux is:

-g++ -I/usr/include/boost/programname.cpp -o programname and run it using
+g++ -I/usr/include/boost/ programname.cpp -o programname
+and run it using
 ./programname